 - Regardless of your height, these hiking sticks will be compatible with your height thanks to the adjustable height.

 - The lever locks make them very easy to lock in place.

-- Another reason we love this unit is its versatility.
+- Another reason we love this best hiking poles for seniors are its versatility.

 - They come with a wide range of tips that work on gravel, asphalt, concrete, muddy condition, off-road trail, and many more.